 Drug addiction is a serious illness that affects almost 20 million Americans.
 Not only can it cost people their lives, but it also leaves people feeling isolated and alone.
 People who struggle with a drug addiction believe that they are facing it alone.

 Yet, that’s also not true.
-No matter where you are, you can reach out in help.
+No matter where you are, you can reach out for help.
 It doesn’t matter if you’re looking for treatment resources in Jersey City or beyond.
 If you suspect you’re an addict and want to get help, you’re going to find it.

 Keep reading below to learn more about your treatment options, and what you can do to combat drug addiction!

-Drug, Alcohol, and Treatment Resources in Jersey City
+Drug and Alcohol Treatment Resources in Jersey City

 If you’re located in Jersey City, then you have several options to choose from to get help.
 It’s a city of over 270,000 people; that means you’re never alone.
 Keep reading below to learn more about the resources you have at your disposal to get help in Jersey City.